 Most people do not think about their estate planning documents until a situation arises where they might need them but do not have them.
 Often, a health concern prompts a person to get their affairs in order.
 There are several estate planning documents that every person should have to ensure that their wishes are known in the case of illness, incapacity, or death.
-Some examples of these documents are Durable Powers of Attorney, Medical Powers of Attorney, and Wills.
+Some examples of these documents are Durable Powers of Attorney, Medical Powers of Attorney, Wills, and Transfer on Death Deeds.
 Each of these and others are discussed below.

 A key to estate planning is getting the documents in place before the need arises to make these difficult times less difficult.
 Probate is cumbersome, and for many requires an attorney.
 Planning ahead to avoid the need for probate, where possible, can help reduce cost, time, and the burden on yourself and loved ones.

 17.2 Durable Powers of Attorney

 A. A durable power of attorney allows the principal (the client) to designate an agent (the person who will hold the power of attorney) to act on the principal’s behalf with respect to business and financial matters.
 A durable power of attorney generally allows the agent to act on the principal’s behalf and is particularly useful if the principal becomes incapacitated.
 Chapter 751 of the Texas Estates Code contains the Texas Durable Power of Attorney Act, which contains the provisions governing durable powers of attorney, and contains a suggested form for the Statutory Durable Power of Attorney, found in Tex.
 Est. Code §§ 752.051 et seq.